massiveinteractive/mpartial/src/example/basic/README.md

 Partials - Basic Example
 =================

 This example is intended to demonstrate how Partials can be used to seperate platform specific implementations of a single class.

-In this case, the `Display` contains the common API and the `Display@js`, `Display@flash` and `Display@neko` targets contain platform specific implementations.
+In this case, the `Display` contains the common API and the `Display_js`, `Display_flash` and `Display_neko` targets contain platform specific implementations.

 Auto Configuration
 ---------------

 To build using the default partial targets for the current compilation (platform + debug)

 	haxe build.hxml

 Manual Configuration
 ---------------